mshimshon/Medihater/README.md

 > It felt right to round off the stack with a clean, reliable messaging system — one thing I know for certain:

-> - No team lead tapping me on the shoulder saying:
+>There will be none of team lead tapping me on the shoulder saying:
->   *“Hey... this package isn't free anymore.
+>*“Hey... this package isn't free anymore.
 We need to stop updating or start migrating.”*

 That’s the entire point of **Mediahater**.